Rotator Cuff Injuries

 When it comes to the use of your arms, few bodily components play as big of a role as your rotator cuffs.

 The rotator cuff is one of the most important groups of tendons and muscles in your body.
 It is responsible for holding the head of your upper arm bone (humerus) in the shoulder socket (glenoid clavicle).
 It is called a "cuff" because it rises off the shoulder blade (scapula) and attaches to the head of the humerus forming a cuff.

 The rotator cuff both stabilizes the shoulder as well as facilitates its wide range of motion including internal and external rotation and abduction, where the arm moves out and away from the trunk of the body.

 Common Rotator Cuff Injuries

 Researchers have additionally found genetic factors that might increase a person's risk of experiencing rotator cuff degeneration.
-Age additionally plays an important role (as the older you get the higher your chances are of tearing your rotator cuff), and a 2010 study revealed that cigarette smoking increases the risk for rotator cuff tears.
+Age also plays an important role (as the older you get, the higher your chances are of tearing your rotator cuff), and a 2010 study revealed that cigarette smoking increases the risk for rotator cuff tears.

 Rotator cuff injuries can range from a little inflammation to full ruptures.
 Injuries may include: